W427697/Discord-/code/frameworks/nextjs/README.md

 };
 ```

 Note that wrapping your server components in Suspense does not help if your server components access server-side resources like the file system or Node-specific libraries.
-To deal work around this, you'll need to mock out your data access layer using [Webpack aliases](https://webpack.js.org/configuration/resolve/#resolvealias) or an addon like [storybook-addon-module-mock](https://storybook.js.org/addons/storybook-addon-module-mock).
+To work around this, you'll need to mock out your data access layer using [Webpack aliases](https://webpack.js.org/configuration/resolve/#resolvealias) or an addon like [storybook-addon-module-mock](https://storybook.js.org/addons/storybook-addon-module-mock).

 If your server components access data via the network, we recommend using the [MSW Storybook Addon](https://storybook.js.org/addons/msw-storybook-addon) to mock network requests.